Skip to content

 Finding a theme pack

-There are tons of ways to approach this, and a quick App Store search will uncover plenty of apps with built-in theming solutions.
-Problem is, most of them overcomplicate things and charge pricey subscription fees to boot.
+A quick App Store search will uncover plenty of apps with built-in theming solutions.
+The problem is that most of them are overcomplicated and expensive.

-There are plenty of free icon packs out there too, though it might take a bit more digging to find a decent set.
+There are plenty of free icon packs out there too, though it might take a bit more digging to find a high quality set.
 The r/iOSthemes subreddit is a good place to look.

 Wherever you get your theme, it will almost certainly be provided as a .zip file.
 Download it in Safari and it should find its way to the Files app under iCloud Drive > Downloads.

 Tap the file once to ‘unzip’ it, and open the folder that appears to see your images.
-If you only need a few icons, open one and hit Share > Save Image to add it to the Photos app.
-If you need all or most of them, instead press the button in the top right and choose Select.
-Tap or drag or choose as many as you like and you’ll be able to save them all at once.
-Phew!
+Press the button in the top right and choose Select.
+Tap or drag or select all the icons you plan to use, then tap Save to add them all to your camera roll.

-Now when you go to set up a shortcut as described above, you’ll find all the right images ready and waiting in your camera roll!
+Now when you go to set up a shortcut as described above, you’ll find all the right images ready and waiting in your camera roll.
+Follow the steps above to add each one to your Home Screen via Shortcuts.

 Finishing touches

-You can also use a custom widget-maker to design Home Screen widgets that suit the aesthetic.
+You can also use a custom widget-maker to design Home Screen widgets that match your icon’s aesthetic.
 Our favorite is Widgetsmith, used below, which even in its free incarnation allows users to use custom background colors and photos.

 With all that done, sit back and admire your new Home Screen!
 This level of customization isn’t easy, but it can be quite addictive once you get started – and such a unique look is sure to impress your friends.
 Enjoy!